datanooblol/fun-with-dpop/README.md

 - if DPoP.claims in jti, iat, exp, htm, htu, or client_id, reject with status `400` and message Unexpected error: claim is missing from [DPoP claims](#DPoP_claims).
 - if DPoP.signature cannot be verified, reject with status code `400` and message Unexpected error: Signature verification failed.
 - if body.grant_type is not authorization_code, reject with status `400` and message Invalid grant_type.
-- if body.code is missing, reject with status `400` and message code missing.
+- if body.code is missing, reject with status `400` and message code missing from request body.
-- if body.code_verifier is missing, reject with status `400` and message code_virifier missing.
+- if body.code_verifier is missing, reject with status `400` and message code_virifier missing from request body.
-- if body.client_id is missing, reject with status `400` and message client_id missing.
+- if body.client_id is missing, reject with status `400` and message client_id missing from request body.
+- if body.gran_type is missing, reject with status `400` and message grant_type missing from request body.

 ### POST /refresh
 This where a user can get a new access_token after the existing one is expired.
 The user will be redirected here when he or she tries to access `/resource/protected` and got the response status `401` and message `Access token expired.`